Updated: November 14, 2017

 Las Vegas in August

-- Tejano Music National Convention – Held over two days in early August, August 5th and 6th in 2016, this expo features over 60 booths and an entertainment stage hosting Tejano artists from across the country.
+- Tejano Music National Convention – Held over two days in early August, this expo features over 60 booths and an entertainment stage hosting Tejano artists from across the country.
 This event is best known for its Vegas “Gran Bailes,” or Giant Dances, which feature the industry’s “best of the best” recording artists, including special one-of-a-kind performances.
 The convention also offers a variety of programs, including dance instruction for those who want to learn the basics of Tejano dancing.

 Las Vegas in September

 - Las Vegas Bellydance Intensive – Over the first weekend after Labor Day, this four-day festival features shows, workshops, contests and all sorts of other entertainment in a variety of venues throughout the city.

 - El Grito de Vegas – Honoring Mexican Independence day over four days in mid-September, this event showcases authentic mariachi bands, musical performances by some of the country’s best performing artists and lots of traditional Mexican cuisine.
 Several venues throughout the city host live music as well as food and craft booths, with one of the most notable festivities at Freedom Park.